HSAFoundation/HSA-Conformance-Tests-PRM/docs/HsaPrmConformance.md

 	- `DimensionSet`: representative geometry for each dimension
 	- `OneGroupSet`: one group, one dimension geometry
 	- `DefaultPlusNGroupSet `: set of geometry with 1 WorkItem, OneGroupSet, and 1 dim & N groups
 	- `Boundary32Set`: samples of geometry with sizes `> 2^32`
 	- `Boundary24Set`: samples of geometry with sizes `> 2^24`
 	- `DegenerateSet`: samples of degenerated geometry when a dimension is used, but has size `1`
 	- `BarrierSet`: samples of one-dimensional geometries for barrier testing
 	- `FBarrierSet`: special samples of geometries for fbarrier testing
 	- `ImageSet`: special samples of geometries for testing operations with images and samples
 	- `ImageRdSet`: special samples of geometries for testing rdimage operation
+	- `AtomicSet`: special samples of geometries for testing atomic operations
+	- `MModelSet`: special samples of geometries for testing memory model

-### Control Directives: control directives in BRIG modules
+### Control Directives: control directives in BRIG modules [PRM, chapter 13.4]
 - Control directives may be controlled with the following settings:
 	- Location: location of control directives (function, kernel or module).
 	- List of enabled control directives.
 - A test shall use all possible combinations of enabled control directives.
 For example, if two directives are enabled - `requiredgridsize` and `requiredworkgroupsize`, the test shall use the following combinations:
 	- `[]` (no control directives)
 	- `[ requiredgridsize ]`